Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Compare and send an instant money transfer today

-Largest international money transfer companies to get your money there now
+Largest international instant money transfer companies

 The quickest way to send an international money transfer is with a cash transfer.
 These transfers allow you to send money that will then be available for collection as cash within as little as 10 minutes.